What Screen Protector is Right For You?

-Here’s a better rule of thumb to consider before purchasing: The thicker the protector, the more you’ll notice it.
-PET and TPU screen protectors are much thinner than tempered glass, so you’re less likely to notice them once they’ve been applied.
+Here’s a better rule of thumb to consider before purchasing: The thicker the protector, the more likely you are to notice the interference.
+For example, TPU screen protectors are much thinner than tempered glass, so you’re less likely to notice them once they’ve been applied.

 Many brands will advertise a “hardness rating” for their screen protectors.
-This is particularly true with tempered glass protectors, which often advertise a “9H” hardness rating for extra protection.
+This is particularly true with tempered glass protectors, which often advertise a “9H” hardness rating for extra impact or scratch protection.

 This is a reference to the Mohs scale of mineral hardness, which was designed in the early 1800s to help geologists identify which minerals could visibly scratch other minerals.

-That’s great when you’re in the field and trying to identify minerals, but the Mohs scale isn’t effective once minerals are altered from their natural state because the manufacturing and production process can introduce additional stressors to a new product.
+While the Mohs scale is great when you’re in the field and trying to identify minerals, it isn’t effective once minerals are altered from their natural state because the manufacturing and production process can introduce additional stressors to a new product.

-The Mohs scale wasn’t designed to help with that.
+The Mohs scale simply wasn’t designed to help with that.

-So far, we’ve talked about the types of screen protectors and some of the common features to consider (and avoid) when considering which screen protector is right for you.
+So far, we’ve talked about the different types of screen protectors and some of the common features to consider (and avoid) when deciding which screen protector is right for you.